poursalavati/poursalavati/README.md

 - 👋 Hi there, I'm Naser (@poursalavati)!
 - 💻 Interested in Unix-based bioinformatics, data science, and open-source development
 - 🌱 PhD Candidate (Sherbrooke U. & AAFC) | Research: Soil Virome Analysis (workflows, methods, microbiome integration)
-- 🤝🏼 Open to collaborations on virus analysis workflows and related projects
-- 📫 Reach me at: Poursalavati.Abdonaser(at)Usherbrooke.ca or Abdonaser.Poursalavati(at)agr.gc.ca
+- 📫 Reach me at: me(at)poursalavati.com or poursalavati.abdonaser(at)usherbrooke.ca

 <!---
 poursalavati/poursalavati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.